ShayneRarma/Cosmos-Guides/DAO DAO/Bulk Actions/Mass Mint NFT Guide.md

 In the 'Action' list, choose the 'Mint NFT' option.
 ![image](https://user-images.githubusercontent.com/34254288/235110346-5ab141bc-f06f-42dd-9f14-21472fd02213.png)

-Step 6: Select Collection, provide Name, description, and upload image Enter or select the NFT Collection address, enter the name and description for the NFT you want to mint.
+Step 6: Select a collection, provide Name, description, and upload image Enter or select the NFT Collection address, enter the name and description for the NFT you want to mint.
 Upload an image that represents the NFT by clicking on the 'Choose File' button and selecting your image file.
 ![image](https://user-images.githubusercontent.com/34254288/235110386-88f52020-7463-4617-a0ac-3a50157de563.png)
 ![image](https://user-images.githubusercontent.com/34254288/235110479-8ff0f4f3-0171-48e2-a85c-f1d996eee4aa.png)